schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/attributes.md

 You can read and incorporate table and column remarks into the SchemaCrawler schema by creating a file like the one below.
 These remarks will be show in SchemaCrawler output.
+SchemaCrawler does not allow you to provide remarks for external tables or columns.

 ```yaml
 name: catalog